Free aptitude tests, practice aptitude tests (job customised to Australia) including free aptitude test example questions 2024

 The aptitude tests for Australian Federal Police include three types of aptitude tests - abstract aptitude test, verbal aptitude test and a numerical aptitude test.
 Federal Police also uses an emotional intelligence test.
 However, this test is a type of personality test.
 Each aptitude test is timed.
 Click on the following link to take practice aptitude tests customised to Australian Federal Police, prepare for the Australian Federal Police emotional intelligence test and review some free example aptitude test questions used by AFP:

-Aptitude test practice and free aptitude test example questions for Australian Public Service (APS) tests (federal and state)
+Aptitude test practice and free aptitude test example questions for Australian Public Service (APS) tests (Federal and State)

 Aptitude test practice and free aptitude test example questions for Citi Group tests